joomlatools/joomlatools-console/README.md

 -------------------------
 1. Download or clone this repository.

-1. Make the 'joomla' command executable:
+1. Make the `joomla` command executable:

     `$ chmod u+x /path/to/joomla-console/bin/joomla`